timbussmann/timbussmann.github.io/_posts/2019-09-25-scatter-gather-pt1.md

 Scatter-Gather is one of the patterns mentioned in the [Enterprise Integration Patterns book](https://www.amazon.com/Enterprise-Integration-Patterns-Designing-Deploying/dp/0321200683).
 [It is described as](https://www.enterpriseintegrationpatterns.com/patterns/messaging/BroadcastAggregate.html):

-> The Scatter-Gather routes a request message to the a number of recipients.
+> The Scatter-Gather routes a request message to a number of recipients.
 It then uses an Aggregator to collect the responses and distill them into a single response message.

 The pattern consists of two parts: Broadcasting a message to multiple recipients and then using the [Aggregator pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Aggregator.html) to gather responses.